CloakerSmoker/Spotify.ahk/README.md

   With Connect Web API you can only control Spotify Premium users’ playback.
 ```

-An AutoHotkey wrapper for the Spotify web API designed to allow control over Spotify's internal volume slider and provide various other functionality.
+A rewritten version of my original AutoHotkey wrapper for the Spotify web API.
+The rewrite is not 100% complete yet, and the documentation isn't complete either, but both the rewrite itself and rewrite docs are more developed than the originals.
+Currently the rewrite has a lot of debug code left in, and is not intended for full use.
+However, I don't plan on making any big changes besides those listed in the docs, and methods will only be added/patched from now on.

-Uses a slightly modified version of the [AHKhttp library by zhamlin](https://github.com/zhamlin/AHKhttp), the [AHKsock library by jleb](https://github.com/jleb/AHKsock) and the [Cyrpt library by Deo](https://autohotkey.com/board/topic/67155-ahk-l-crypt-ahk-cryptography-class-encryption-hashing/)
+Uses a slightly modified version of the [AHKhttp library by zhamlin](https://github.com/zhamlin/AHKhttp), and the [AHKsock library by jleb](https://github.com/jleb/AHKsock).

-### Documentation can now be found [here](https://cloakersmoker.github.io/Spotify.ahk/index.html), however it is not complete.
+### Documentation can be found [here](https://cloakersmoker.github.io/Spotify.ahk/rewrite/index.html).

 #### How to use
-Create a new Spotify object, and call methods from the various nested classes.
-Examples can been seen in the Example Hotkeys file and throughout the documentation.

-When you create a new Spotify object for the first time, a Spotify app authorization page will open in your default browser, and you will be prompted to authorize `Spotify.ahk`.
-While you can choose not to authorize Spotify.ahk, all functionality will be lost without valid authorization.

-You will only rarely need to do web authorization thanks to Spotify's refreshable user authorization.
+See the [documentation](https://cloakersmoker.github.io/Spotify.ahk/rewrite/index.html) or example scripts.